Find Trade Colleges

 Other Paper Goods Machine Operator Job Titles

-Job Opportunities for Paper Goods Machine Setters, Operators, and Tenders
+Job Outlook for Paper Goods Machine Setters, Operators, and Tenders

-There were about 94,600 jobs for Paper Goods Machine Setter, Operator, or Tender in 2016 (in the United States).
+In 2016, there was an estimated number of 94,600 jobs in the United States for Paper Goods Machine Setter, Operator, or Tender.
 There is little to no growth in job opportunities for Paper Goods Machine Setter, Operator, or Tender.
 Due to new job openings and attrition, there will be an average of 8,300 job openings in this field each year.

 undefined